 application vulnerability

-security vulnerability or safety hazard, or defect
+security vulnerability or safety hazard or defect

 3.1.5.2

 language vulnerability

 property (of a programming language) that can contribute to, or that is strongly correlated with, application vulnerabilities in programs written in that language.

 Note: The term property can mean the presence or the absence of a specific feature, used singly or in combination.
 As an example of the absence of a feature, encapsulation (control of where names can be referenced from) is generally considered beneficial since it narrows the interface between modules and can help prevent data corruption.
 The absence of encapsulation from a programming language can thus be regarded as a vulnerability.
 Note that a property together with its complement can both be considered language vulnerabilities.
 For example, automatic storage reclamation (garbage collection) can be a vulnerability since it can interfere with time predictability and result in a safety hazard.
 On the other hand, the absence of automatic storage reclamation can also be a vulnerability since programmers can mistakenly free storage prematurely, resulting in dangling references.